-Me! http://www.ltmvoiceoverclasses.com + LTMVoiceoverClasses@gmail.com, (NY/online) -- I and my awesome instructors teach group voiceover classes and private voiceover lessons in NYC, across the country, and online all over the world!
-I use my unique background and voiceover experience to get you demo-ready and working as soon as you're ready.
-Availability pending, I'm also available for general acting, monologue and audition coaching, as well as demo production.
+Me! http://www.ltmvoiceoverclasses.com + LTMVoiceoverClasses@gmail.com, (NY/online) -- I teach group voiceover classes and private voiceover lessons in LA, and online all over the world!
+I use my unique background and voiceover experience to get you working as soon as you're ready.
+Availability pending, I'm also available for general acting, monologue and audition coaching.
 I love teaching people what I know!
 Please visit my classes page for more info!

 Jewish Braille Institute (JBI), http://www.jbilibrary.org -- The Jewish Braille Institute office in NYC has an in-house recording studio in which volunteers record, direct, and edit audiobooks.
 This is a WONDERFUL opportunity for you to improve your skills both in front of AND behind the mic--both extremely important for working voiceover talent to master!
-I've been volunteering at JBI for the past few years and my experience there has been incredibly enjoyable, as well as beneficial to my professional development.
+I volunteered at JBI for several years while living in New York and my experience there was incredibly enjoyable, as well as beneficial to my professional development.
 Give JBI a call and ask for the recording studio.
 Be sure to mention my name in regards to how you found out about them!

 These folks are all available to create websites for actors--and some are actors themselves!